smart-data-models/incubated/WaterNetworkManagement/Simulation/doc/spec.md

     -   Attribute type: `Relationship`.
 Reference to an entity of type `Network`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

+-   `modificationTargetURI` : URI of network component with property modified in simulation.
+A sub-relationship of the Property `modifiedInputNetworkParameter`
+    -   Attribute type: `Relationship`
+    -   Mandatory

 -   `controlsLink` : Link controlled.
 A sub-relationship of the Property `control`